hanmertens/dary_heap/README.md

 provide similar performance as that of the standard library, and the other heap types provided by this crate may provide performance improvements.

-The version of the standard library this crate is based on is currently 1.58.0.
+The version of the standard library this crate is based on is currently 1.59.0.
 The aim is to keep the crate in sync with the latest stable Rust release.

 The MSRV is currently 1.31.0.
 There are some minor features that depend on a higher minimum version of Rust and are automatically detected:

+- The `try_reserve` and `try_reserve_exact` methods requires at least Rust version 1.57.0.
 - The `shrink_to` method requires at least Rust version 1.51.0.
 - Support for `From<DaryHeap<T, D>>` for `Vec<T>` requires at least Rust version 1.41.0. `Into<Vec<T>>` for `DaryHeap<T, D>` can be used on older versions.